srushti-ghatage/web-design-assignment1/Part B/README.md

 <range> - Numeric selector within a range of values, typically visualized as a slider
 <video> - Defines a video
 <footer> - The <footer> HTML element represents a footer for its nearest sectioning content or sectioning root element.
-  <head> --  Document Header Section
+  <head> --  Document Header Section.
- <title> -- Page title, shown in tabs, Must be precise and meaningful
+ <title> -- Page title, shown in tabs, Must be precise and meaningful.
  <body> -- Document Body Section--contains all the contents of an HTML document,there can be only one body tag in a document.
  <div> -- Element is the generic container for flow content.
  <section> -- Element represents a generic standalone section of a document.
  <picture> -- The <picture> HTML element contains zero or more <source> elements and one <img> element to offer alternative versions of an image for different display/device scenarios.